Skip to main content

 What is Anomaly Detection?

 An anomaly occurs when the mean value of a metric is a number of standard deviations away from the weighted mean of that metric for the previous few weeks, with recent weeks having more weight than previous weeks.
-Cloud Insights provides the ability to monitor data and alert when anomalies are detected.
+Data Infrastructure Insights provides the ability to monitor data and alert when anomalies are detected.
 You have a choice to set the "sensitivity" levels of detection.
 For example, a higher sensitivity would be when the mean value is fewer standard deviations from the mean, thus causing more alerts to be generated.
 Conversely, lower sensitivity = more standard deviations from mean = fewer alerts.

 Anomaly Detection monitoring differs from Threshold Monitoring.